AryanJ18/Amazon-clone/README.md

 # Amazon-clone
-this  is my first simple project of a clone os amazon.com page
+this  is my first simple project of a clone of amazon.com page